It’s been 20 years, so what’s another two weeks?

 In other news

-The council unanimously approved the contract for incoming city manager Spencer Cronk, including a $325,000 salary, a $600 monthly “executive allowance,” a $4,500 monthly stipend for temporary housing during the first six months of employment and $1,845 a year for a cell phone.
-Cronk, who is wrapping up his tenure as Minneapolis city coordinator, is expected to start at Austin City Hall on Feb.
+• City manager contract approved: The council unanimously approved the contract for incoming city manager Spencer Cronk, including a $325,000 salary, a $600 monthly “executive allowance,” a $4,500 monthly stipend for temporary housing during the first six months of employment and $1,845 a year for a cellphone.
+Cronk, who is wrapping up his tenure as Minneapolis city coordinator, is expected to start in Austin on Feb.
 12.